 I find that in many areas , men’s health issues are prioritized.
 But not so when it comes to sex hormone replacement.
 Even when men’s hormone levels start going down way before women’s!

 Yet, it’s a common, normal thing for women to take hormone replacements, but not as common for men. i don’t know why.
 If men have a harder time with the fact of declining levels in free testosterone, the testosterone the body can actually utilize.
 The decreasing levels of free T is not only due to a decrease in hormone.
 It’s also due to an increase in the protein that binds T, SHBG.
 That means that more T is bound, and less is free to be used by the cells.

 One can only change what one acknowledges.
 There is no shame in being a human.
 We all get lower hormone levels.
 And we thyroid sick have two parameters influencing our hormones, our disease and age.

 But it’s not like all older men need T therapy.
 The Baltimore Longitudinal Study of Aging found that 20% of men over 60 suffered from hypogonadism, 30% of those over 70 and 50% of those over 80.

 Low testosterone and hypo thyroid

-And it’s a fact, that low thyroid levels makes for low testosterone levels in many men.
+It’s a fact, that low thyroid levels makes for low testosterone levels in many men.
 This is a very thorough article from 2004 by A.W.
 Meikle, on not just thyroid levels and testosterone, but growth hormone as well.
-The interrelationsships between thyroid dysfunction and hypogonadism in men and boys.
-In this study one sees a clear cut relationsship between hypo and Low T. As you see from these graphs:
+The interrelationship between thyroid dysfunction and hypogonadism in men and boys.
+In this study one sees a clear cut relationship between hypo and Low T:

 That is good news.
 It was only erectile function that was studied.
 We don’t know if the thyroid sick had equally high libido.
 I believe many of us just don’t have the energy.